umutseven92/godspeed/README.md

 # Godspeed

 ![A schoolbus on fire, flying towards the screen](source/assets/images/meta/card.png "Godspeed")

 **One schoolbus, one ticking bomb, only one way to- forward.
 Godspeed.**

 **Godspeed** is a simple game for Playdate, inspired by the movie [Speed](https://www.imdb.com/title/tt0111257/?ref_=fn_al_tt_1).
-You play as a bus, speding down a highway full of obstacles, and you cannot afford to slow down.
+You play as a bus, speding down a highway full of obstacles, and if you slow down, the bomb explodes.

 ## Requirements